vrettasm/PyGeneticAlgorithms/README.md

 in parallel mode by definition.

   > **NEWS**:
-  > In this new release two additional selection operators have been implemented (i.e. ParetoFrontSelector and
+  > The latest release includes three additional selection operators: (i) ExponentialRank, (ii) ParetoFrontSelector and
-  > ParetoTournamentSelector) that are used exclusively with the 'MultiObjectiveGA' and select the new parents
+  > (iii) ParetoTournamentSelector.
+The last two are used exclusively with the 'MultiObjectiveGA' engine using pareto-
-  > using pareto-front selection techniques.
-Note that both of these classes provide a base for the development
+  > front selection techniques.
+Note that both of these classes provide a base for the development of possible new
-  > of possible new selection methodologies for multi-objective problems.
-Examples that use the new techniques
-  > have also been added to demonstrate their use.
+  > selection methodologies for multi-objective problems.
+Examples that use the new techniques have also been added to
-  >

-  > **MORE NEWS!!**:
-  > The IslandModelGA engine has been enhanced and with the addition of three new 'IslandOperators' it can now
+  > demonstrate their use.
+In addition, the IslandModelGA engine has been enhanced and with three new three 'IslandOperators'.
-  > use a different set of genetic operators for each island (subpopulation), thus allowing them to evolve in
+  > This new approach allows the use a different set of genetic operators for each island  (i.e. subpopulation), thus
-  > completely different ways.
+  > allowing them to evolve in completely different ways.
+Finally, the HalfUniformCrossover (HUX) has also been added,
+  > to provide an alternative recombination option.
   >

 The current implementation provides (out of the box) a wide variety of genetic operators, including: